-If the results of the sentinel lymph node biopsy show that the first node (or nodes) are affected you may be recommended to have further surgery or radiotherapy to the remaining lymph nodes.
+If the results of the sentinel lymph node biopsy show that the first node or nodes are affected you may be recommended to have further surgery or radiotherapy to the remaining lymph nodes.

 After surgery you may need further treatment.
 This is called adjuvant (additional) therapy and includes:

-The aim of these treatments is to reduce the risk of breast cancer cells returning in the same breast or developing in the other breast – or spreading somewhere else in the body.
+The aim of these treatments is to reduce the risk of breast cancer cells returning in the same breast or developing in the other breast, or spreading somewhere else in the body.